taogen-docs/resources-of-learning/directions/information-security-resources.md

 <h2><a name="basics_t" href="#basics_c">Basics</a></h2>
 <br>

-- **Linux Basics for Hackers: Getting Started with Networking, Scripting, and Security in Kali** (2018) by OccupyTheWeb
+- **Linux Basics for Hackers: Getting Started with Networking, Scripting, and Security in Kali** (2018) by OccupyTheWeb [4.14, 541]
+- Computer Security: Principles and Practice (4th, 2017) by William Stallings, Lawrie Brown [3.72, 201]
+- Defensive Security Handbook: Best Practices for Securing Infrastructure (2nd, 2024) by Lee Brotherston, Amanda Berlin, III William F. Reyor [3.96, 135]
+- How Cybersecurity Really Works: A Hands-On Guide for Total Beginners (2021) by Sam Grubb [3.85, 107]
 - Getting Started Becoming a Master Hacker: Hacking is the Most Important Skill Set of the 21st Century!
-(2019) by Occupytheweb
+(2019) by Occupytheweb [4.17, 58]

+Some more

 - Network Basics for Hackers: How Networks Work and How They Break (2023) by Master OccupytheWeb
-- Defensive Security Handbook: Best Practices for Securing Infrastructure (2nd, 2024) by Lee Brotherston, Amanda Berlin, III William F. Reyor
-- How Cybersecurity Really Works: A Hands-On Guide for Total Beginners (2021) by Sam Grubb
-- Computer Security: Principles and Practice (4th, 2017) by William Stallings, Lawrie Brown
-- Hacking For Dummies (7th, 2022) by Kevin Beaver
+- Hacking For Dummies (7th, 2022) by Kevin Beaver [3.66, 392]

 <br>